couchbaselabs/sirius/README.md

 ## Cleaning

-To clean up the task metadata and results directories, use the following command:
+To clean up the t metadata and results directories, use the following command:

 ```shell
 make clean